 Tomorrow’s Agile rates are released after 4 PM each day.
 This advance notice allows you to plan energy-intensive activities, such as EV charging or heating water in the cheapest half-hour slots.

-Octopus Agile Price History & Historical Rates by Region
+Octopus Agile Price History by Region – Full Data Back to 2018

 Energy Stats UK provides detailed historical Agile pricing data: